heistp/irtt/README.md

   - `dscp` the [DSCP](https://en.wikipedia.org/wiki/Differentiated_services)
 		value
   - `server_fill` the requested server fill (`--sfill` flag for irtt client)
-- `strict` if true, test is aborted if server restricts parameters
+- `loose` if true, client accepts and uses restricted server parameters, with a warning
 - `ip_version` the IP version used (IPv4 or IPv6)
 - `df` the do-not-fragment setting (0 == OS default, 1 == false, 2 == true)
 - `ttl` the IP [time-to-live](https://en.wikipedia.org/wiki/Time_to_live) value